a-bentofreire/facebook-chat-downloader/README.md

 # Description

-`facebook-chat-downloader` is an unofficial facebook chat message downloader command line utility.
+`facebook-chat-downloader` is an unofficial facebook chat messages downloader command line utility.
-It's designed to simplify the retrieval of the chat messages for a list of users.
+It's designed to simplify the retrieval of the chat messages of a list of users.
 It uses [facebook-chat-api](https://www.npmjs.com/package/facebook-chat-api) library to retrieve the data from facebook.

-`facebook-chat-downloader` can login from email and password, if missing it will request a user prompt, or from a state-file (generated if requested after the first successful login), allowing to connect multiple times without requesting multiple times the email/password.
+`facebook-chat-downloader` can login from an email and password from command line options, user prompt, or from a state-file (generated if requested after the first successful login), allowing to connect multiple times without requesting multiple times the email/password.

-The file storage is done per chat name, where the filename has the symbols removed the chat name, supporting the following file formats:
+The file storage is done per chat name, usually the username, where the filename is the chat name with the symbols removed, supporting the following file formats:

 - raw `json` - the data is stored as it's retrieved from the `facebook-chat-api`.